simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 **Option** ``smpi/privatization`` **default:** "dlopen" (when using smpirun)

-MPI executables are usually meant to be executed in separated processes, but SMPI is executed in only one process.
-Global variables from executables will be placed in the same memory zone and shared between processes, causing intricate bugs.
+MPI executables are usually meant to be executed in separate processes, but SMPI is executed in only one process.
+Global variables from executables will be placed in the same memory region and shared between processes, causing intricate bugs.
 Several options are possible to avoid this, as described in the main `SMPI publication
 <https://hal.inria.fr/hal-01415484>`_ and in the :ref:`SMPI